dfinity/icp-hello-world-motoko/README.md

 For interactive development of the frontend canister, you can also start a node server by running `npm start`.
 You can find your canister's frontend running under http://localhost:8080.

-If you make changes to the backend canister, remember to call `dfx deploy` first; the frontend canister's webpage can just be reloaded after changes have been made to reflect the changes you've made.
+If you make changes to the backend canister, remember to call `dfx deploy` first; it suffices to reload the frontend canister's webpage to reflect the changes you've made.

 ## Documentation and Guides